ShannonAI/Entity-Relation-As-Multi-Turn-QA/README.md

 ## Install Requirements

-tqdm,torch==1.6.0,transformers==3.2.0

 `pip install -r requirements.txt`

-## Prepare Datasets
+## Prepare Data
+This project currently only support ace2004 and ace2005 dataset.

+For data processing:
-For data processing, we use moving sliding window with overlap to construct the context.
+1. We use moving sliding window with overlap to split the passage,
+2. We use a threshold to filter impossible relations with small frequency,
+3. We use max distance to further filter impossible relations that have end entity type that doesn't  in a small range from the head entity.
+4. We use two special tokens to mark the head entity in the context to avoid coreference problem in the window.

-Follow these steps to obtain training data.
+Following these steps to obtain training data:

 1. Unzip ace2004.zip and ace2005.zip into data/raw_data
-2. Preprocessing the data with `preprocess.py`, the example used can be found in `scripts/prepare_ace2005.sh`
+2. Preprocess the data with `preprocess.py`.The example used can be found in `scripts/prepare_ace2005.sh`

 ## Pretrained Model